Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Recurrence Relations

-We compute the critical exponents analytically in the limit of infinite width.
-Note that $\chi^l_{\mathcal J}$, given by \eqref{eq:chi}, depends on $\mathcal K^l$ by the virtue of \eqref{eq:O}.
+Critical exponents can be determined analytically in the limit of infinite width.
+Note that $\chi^l_{\mathcal J}$, given by \eqref{eq:chi}, depends on $\mathcal K^l$ by virtue of \eqref{eq:O}.
 Consequently, Eqs.~\eqref{eq:ker_rec}-\eqref{eq:chi} are coupled through non-linear (in $\mathcal K^l$ and $\mathcal J^{l_0,l}$) terms.
-These non-linear corrections are absent for $\textrm{ReLU}$ activation function, but appear for other activation functions.
+These non-linear corrections are absent for any scale-invariant activation function, but appear for other activation functions.